Playing favorites is one of the most damaging problems in any group of people.

 - Introduce them to the benefits

 Benefits can be as simple as giving them a day off for staying up late the previous day or offering the opportunity to come late the next day.
 Remember, time can be as valuable as money.
-If you want someone to be extraordinary, let them know that these benefits are for all who go that extra mile.
+If you want someone to be extraordinary, let them know that these special treatments are for all who go that extra mile and do good work.

 - Appreciate in words